 Every light meter has a sensor to measure the amount and quality of light that is hitting on a surface.
 If measuring light from a relatively small but strong light source (i.e. a very powerful LED light) the sensor cannot absorb all of the light emitted.
 You may have noticed that all handheld light meters use a white plastic bulb that covers the sensor.
 This is called a diffuser.
 It is nothing more than a thin, almost transparent, plastic cap.
 Placing a diffuser in front of the sensor will spread the light evenly and allows the sensor to measure more accurately.

-Korona uses your smartphone's front camera to measure light.
-The camera is way more elaborate (and more expensive) than the light sensors built into handheld light meters and it allows Korona to measure more accurately then a standard light meter.
+Our grow light meter app Photone (previously named Korona) uses your smartphone's front camera to measure light.
+The camera is way more elaborate (and more expensive) than the light sensors built into handheld light meters and it allows Photone to measure more accurately then a standard light meter.
 Nevertheless, the light hitting the camera does not get diffused at all.
 This is desired for taking a photograph, but not for measuring light intensity accurately.

 How to Build Your Own Diffuser When Using Photone

 You can easily build a diffuser with a strip of strip of regular, multi-purpose matte white printer paper in 22 lbs / 80 g/m² thickness and place it in front of your camera.
 This will diffuse the light and thus give you an accurate reading.
 Our video will show you how: